Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Acknowledgements

 \section{Acknowledgements}

-We thank Taiji Suzuki, Hiroshi Kera, and Futoshi Futami for the helpful discussions.
+We thank Taiji Suzuki, Hiroshi Kera, Futoshi Futami, and Toshihiro Kamishima for the helpful discussions.
 TI was supported by JST, ACT-X Grant Number JPMJAX2005, Japan.
 IY acknowledges the support of the ANR as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 MS was supported by JST CREST Grant Number JPMJCR18A2.